Table of Contents

 - Fortuna – Lady Luck and patron of Fate.

 The three female over-deities, triplets whose origins are unknown, are all True Neutral.
 They are grand and well known to high priests across the world - however, they are distant.
 They do not have churches or priesthoods and do not grant spells to mortals, nor do they recognize mortal prayers, but are believed to be the patrons and creators of deities and similar powers (past and Present).
-They are believed to be served by every deity, power or psychopomp, who can grant any of their domains – regardless of alignment.
+They are believed to be served by every deity, power or psychopomp, who can grant domains – regardless of alignment.
 For Example

 Mainstream Deities

-Homebrew Pantheons
+Pantheons

 - Royal Ancestor Worship - Followed by the royal family of Porters Bar